 Thinking through and trying to predict my income potential was worthwhile, but I was wildly off base.
 It's fairly typical for new business owners to have a hard time accurately predicting income in the first year.
 You just don't have the data to back up your assumptions.
 Once your business has been up and running for a while, it's generally much easier to predict what you'll make from month to month.

 Luckily, my business mentors knew my predictions were way off base.
-"Optimistic" was the word they use.
-I think they were trying to be kind, but I knew I shouldn't depend on the amount of income I had predicted for that first year.
+"Optimistic" was the word they used.
+I think they were trying to be kind, but, with their input, I knew I shouldn't depend on the amount of income I had predicted for that first year.

 Predicting Startup Time